Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Tops

-Tops of all kinds are acceptable if they don’t expose the shoulders, stomach, and back.
+Tops of all kinds are acceptable as long as they don’t expose the shoulders, stomach, or back.

-Employees can wear blouses, shirts, T-shirts, and turtlenecks, but hoodies aren’t allowed.
-Solid colors are the way to go, and white is also allowed.
+Employees are permitted to wear blouses, shirts, T-shirts, and turtlenecks, but hoodies aren’t allowed.
+Solid colors are the way to go, and white is also an acceptable option.

 Shoes

-When choosing their shoes, Starbucks employees have a lot of options.
+When choosing their shoes, Starbucks employees have numerous options.
 The dress code allows all shoe types except open-toed shoes or anything with heels.

-A good idea would be to get waterproof shoes (possibly leather or another type of waterproof material), as employees often have to mop the floor and can easily get their socks or feet wet.
+A good idea would be to invest in waterproof shoes (possibly made of leather or another type of waterproof material), as employees often have to mop the floor and can easily get their socks or feet wet.

 Style choices that Starbucks doesn’t allow